-ENGL 2131.
-American Literature I. A survey of American literature from the pre-colonial age to the mid-nineteenth century.
-Prerequisite: ENGL 1102 with a grade of "C" or better.
+ENGL 4100.
+Business Topics in Literature.
+A study of business communication-related themes and concerns as depicted in fiction and non-fiction literature in a variety of genres.
+Prerequisite: ENGL 1102 with a grade of C or better.
 3-0-3

-ENGL 2132.
-American Literature II.
-A survey of American literature from the mid-nineteenth century to present.
-Prerequisite: ENGL 1102 with a grade of "C" or better.
+ENGL 4200.
+Technical Topics in Literature.
+A study of technical communication-related themes and concerns as depicted in fiction and non-fiction literature in a variety of genres.
+Prerequisite: ENGL 1102 with a grade of C or better.
 3-0-3